Synthesis of Robust Optimal Strategies in Weighted Timed Games: Encoding parametric piecewise affine functions

-For every delay $\delay>0$, the valuation $\val + \delay$ belongs to the open diagonal half-line from $\val$, which crosses some of the semantics $\sem{c'}_p$ for $c'$ some cells of the parametric partition (this subset of cells is finte since there are anyway only a finite number of cells in the partition).
-Since the partition is atomic, this subset of cells neither depends on the choice of $\val$ in a given starting cell $c$, nor on the perturbation $p$ as long as it is at most $\perturbationBound$.
-For a starting cell $c$, we thus let $D_{c}$ be the set of cells that intersect the open diagonal half-lines starting from $c$.\footnote{This is a subset of what we intuitively called a \emph{tube} in Section~\ref{sec:encoding}.}

-Since the function $\sem{F}_p$ is affine in each cell, the above supremum over the possible delays is obtained for a value $\delay$ that is either $0$, or tending to $+\infty$, or on one of the two non-diagonal borders of a cell that intersect the open diagonal half-line from $\val$ (indeed diagonal borders either completely contain this half-line or do not intersect it), and we thus only have to consider those borders.
-Once again because the partition is atomic (and $\perturbationBound$ is small enough), the set of those borders do not depend on the choice of $\val$ in a given starting cell $c$, nor on the perturbation $p$ as long as it is at most~$\perturbationBound$.
-For a starting cell $c$ and a cell $c'\in D_c$, we thus let $B_{c,c'}$ be the non-diagonal borders of $c'$ that intersect the diagonal half-lines from $c$: if $c=c'$, this consists of one of the non diagonal borders of $c'$, otherwise of both non diagonal borders of~$c'$.
+For the operator $\pre{\loc}$ (and similarly $\perturbs{\loc}$), the adaptation is more subtle.
+The key ingredient, for instance to compute it over an atomic partition for a location $\loc$ of \MaxPl, is to transform the computation of $(\sem{F}_p)(\val) = \sup_{\delay\geq 0} [\delay \, \weight(\loc) + \sem{F}_p(\val + \delay)]$ involving a supremum (for a fixed valuation $\val$, and a fixed perturbation $p\leq \perturbationBound$), by using a maximum over a finite set of interesting delays.
+First, we remark that for every delay $\delay>0$, the valuation $\val + \delay$ belongs to the open diagonal half-line from $\val$, which crosses some of the semantics $\sem{c'}_p$ for certain cells $c'$.
+Moreover, this finite (since there are anyway only a finite number of cells in the partition) subset of crossing cells neither depends on the choice of $\val$ in a given starting cell $c$, nor on the perturbation $p$ as long as it is at most $\perturbationBound$ (by atomicity of the partition).
+Since the function $\sem{F}_p$ is affine in each cell, the above supremum over the possible delays is obtained for a value $\delay$ that is either $0$, or tending to $+\infty$, or on one of the two non-diagonal borders of the previous crossing cells, and we thus only have to consider those borders (that do not depend on the choice of $\val$ in a given starting cell $c$, nor on the perturbation $p$). \end{proof}